fedora-copr/copr-rebuild-tools/README.md

 | PyPI     | `pypi`      | [pypi.python.org](https://pypi.python.org) |
 | RubyGems | `rubygems`  | [rubygems.org](http://rubygems.org)        |

+You are welcome to write your own backend.
+Please see a [guide](backends/README.md) describing how to do it.

 ## Configuration

 See [config](/config) directory for examples.